apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>InitAccount indicates whether this is the unique system initialization account (e.g., MySQL root).
+<p>Indicates if this account is the unique system initialization account (e.g., MySQL root).
-Only one system init account is allowed.
+Only one system initialization account is permitted.
-Cannot be updated.</p>
+This field is immutable once set.</p>
 </td>
 </tr>
 <tr>